streptomyces/ripper/README.md

 below.

-Example of Bash script to run *rodeo\_main.py* followed by *ride\_sp.pl* and some other scripts to organise the output and output files.
+Example of Bash script to run *rodeo\_main.py* followed by *ripper.pl* and some other scripts to organise the output and output files.

 ```BASH